 Figure 1.
 Relative abundances of krypton isotopes in natural sources of krypton.
-Normalized krypton abundances (normalized to the most abundant isotope of a given source) of atmospheric (Aregbe et al., 1996; Sturchio et al., 2004), fissiogenic (from spontaneous fission of 238U;(Jaea)), nucleogenic (thermal neutron capture by bromine; (Soppera et al., 2014; Kendrick, 2012)), and spallogenic (proton irradiation experiments, zirconium, ≥49 g cm-2 shielding; Table 2a of Gilabert et al., 2002) krypton.
-Most geological material on Earth contains atmospheric krypton, with all large geochemical reservoirs (i.e., mantle, crust) containing krypton of atmospheric composition.
+Normalized krypton abundances (normalized to the most abundant isotope of a given source) of atmospheric (Aregbe et al., 1996; Sturchio et al., 2004), fissiogenic (from spontaneous fission of 238U; JAEA, 2011), nucleogenic (thermal neutron capture by bromine; Soppera et al., 2014; Kendrick, 2012) and spallogenic (proton-irradiation experiments, zirconium, $\geq 49 \text{ g cm}^{-2}$ shielding; Table 2a of Gilabert et al., 2002) krypton.
+Most geological material on Earth contains atmospheric krypton, with all large geochemical reservoirs (i.e. mantle, crust) containing krypton of atmospheric composition.

-The dominant reaction pathway for spallogenic Kr production on zircon appears to be of the type $Zr(n,2\alpha+xn)Kr$ (with neutron multiplicities x=0,1,2,3,4,5).
-This may be deduced from (i) the minimum energies required and (ii) the Zr- and spallogenic Kr isotope abundances (Gilabert et al., 2002).
-At the low energy end (50 MeV (Gilabert et al., 2002)) only α -emissions are possible.
-This is due to the energy bonus of the emission of α -particles as compared the emission of individual nucleons, which is 28.3 MeV per α -particle (Dunai, 2010), the binding energies of nucleons (neutrons and protons) are 8.7 MeV in this mass range (Soppera et al., 2014), protons additionally requiring >8 to overcome the Coulomb barrier.
-Consequently, individual separation of two neutrons and two protons from a nucleon in this mass rages would require an energy input from a cosmic ray particle of \geq 50.8 MeV, whereas the separation of an α particle requires only \geq 22.5 MeV.
-The most abundant spallogenic Kr isotope 83 Kr may be produced on the lightest and most abundant stable Zr-isotope 90 Zr (51.45%) via the energetically favourable (n, 2α) reaction (Fig. 2), however, also on all other Zr-isotopes via (n, $2\alpha + xn$) reactions (x = 1,2,4,5).
+the Coulomb barrier.
+Consequently, individual separation of two neutrons and two protons from a nucleon in this mass ranges would require an energy input from a cosmic ray particle of \geq 50.8 MeV, whereas the separation of an α particle requires only ≥ 22.5 MeV.
+The most abundant spallogenic Kr isotope 83Kr may be produced on the lightest and most abundant stable Zr isotope 90Zr (51.45%) via the energetically favourable $(n, 2\alpha)$ reaction (Fig. 2), albeit also on all other Zr isotopes via $(n, 2\alpha + xn)$ reactions (x = 1, 2, 4, 5).
 Kr isotopes with masses smaller than 83 require in any case the additional separation of one or more neutrons, meaning higher minimum energies of the incoming neutrons are needed (Gilabert et al., 2002), which in turn explains the successively lower production as masses decrease.
-The lower production of 84 Kr is commensurate with the lower cumulative abundance of its target nuclides 91,92,94 Zr and, in the case of 92 Zr and 94 Zr, the requirement for the additional separation of one or two neutrons, respectively.
-The conspicuous relative rarity of spallogenic 86 Kr (Fig. 1), despite it being the Kr isotope closest in mass to Zr, probably stems from the fact that there is no (n, $2\alpha + xn$) pathway to produce it on stable Zr isotopes (Fig. 2).
+The lower production of 84Kr is commensurate with the lower cumulative abundance of its target nuclides 91,92,94Zr and, in the case of 92Zr and 94 Zr, the requirement for the additional separation of one or two neutrons, respectively.
+The conspicuous relative rarity of spallogenic 86 Kr (Fig. 1), despite it being the Kr isotope closest in mass to Zr, probably stems from the fact that there is no $(n, 2\alpha + xn)$ pathway to produce it on stable Zr isotopes (Fig. 2).